Woolf Veterinary Forensics Consulting, Inc.

 Jennifer Woolf, DVM, MS, President

-Dr. Woolf has also been a peer-reviewer and has authored several articles and a book chapter:
+Dr. Woolf has also been a peer-reviewer and has authored several articles and a book chapter, some of which are listed here:

 - Woolf, J. (2015) Red Flags for Animal Abuse and Cruelty.
 California Veterinarian, 69:13.